How Braces Can Help

 How long you’ll need to wear braces depends on the type you get and what you’re trying to fix.
 The length of time ranges from 12 to 44 months.

 You’ll need to take extra care cleaning your teeth when you have braces.
-Some dentists recommend brushing after every meal and at bedtime.
+Brushing after every meal and at bedtime is recommended.

-Once your braces are off, your dentist may ask you to wear a retainer.
-That’s a mouthpiece made of plastic and metal that fits over the top of your teeth.
+Once your braces are off, it is vital to have a retainer.
+A retainer is a mouthpiece made of plastic and/or metal that fits over the top of your teeth.
 It helps keep them in their new positions.

-The cost of braces can vary a lot, depending on the type you get and what problems you’re trying to correct.
-The typical range is $4,000 to $8,000.
+The cost of braces can vary, depending on the type you get and what problems you’re trying to correct.
 A growing number of dental plans cover all or part of orthodontic treatment.
-Many orthodontists offer discounts if you pay the entire fee up front.
-If you can’t afford that, ask about monthly installments or other payment plans.